Gabriela Medina-Toledo as Nina in THINGS THAT ARE ROUND, Boston University, 2022.

 Callie Kimball is an award-winning, New England-based playwright.

-Her two-hander Things That Are Round was a finalist for the Woodward/Newman Drama Award, and will enjoy its West Coast premiere at CapStage in 2027.
-Her new play, Show Me Any Heaven (a sequel to Dreams of the Penny Gods) will have a workshop at Portland Stage in 2026.
-She’s also working on a solo show.
+Her absurdist two-hander Things That Are Round was a finalist for the Woodward/Newman Drama Award, has been produced in Chicago, Boston, and Baltimore, and will enjoy its West Coast premiere at CapStage in 2027.

-Her play Sofonisba, about the remarkable life of Renaissance portraitist Sofonisba Anguissola, was on the 2016 Kilroys’ List after receiving Honorable Mentions in 2014 and 2015.
-The play won the Clauder Gold Prize, and was a finalist for the Princess Grace Award and Shakespeare’s Sister Award.
+Her play Sofonisba, about the remarkable work and life of 16th-century painter Sofonisba Anguissola, made the 2016 Kilroys’ List after receiving Honorable Mentions in 2014 and 2015.
+The play won the Clauder Gold Prize, was a finalist for the Princess Grace Award, and also Shakespeare’s Sister Award.
+It has been produced by Dramatic Rep, Washington Stage Guild, and Theater at Monmouth, where it enjoyed its world premiere under the direction of Dawn McAndrews.

-Her play Alligator Road, set in a yarn-bombed hardware store, won a Broadway World Critic’s Choice Award before enjoying a pandemic reading at MCC Theater, directed by Thomas Sadoski and starring Julianna Margulies.
-She won the Rita and Burton Goldberg prize twice, once for her play Rush, and again for her play Dreams of the Penny Gods.
+Her 90-minute comedy about reparations, Alligator Road, is set in a yarn-bombed hardware store.
+It’s been produced in Portland and Boston, and won a Broadway World Critic’s Choice Award before enjoying a pandemic reading at MCC Theater, starring Julianna Margulies, directed by Thomas Sadoski.

-Her plays have finaled or semifinaled for the O’Neill Playwrights’ Conference, Clubbed Thumb Biennial Award, the Leah Ryan Boost Award, NY Innovative Theater Award, Seacoast Spotlight Award, and a Maine Arts Commission Fellowship.
+Several of her plays have finaled or semifinaled for the O’Neill Playwrights’ Conference, Clubbed Thumb Biennial Award, Kitchen Dog New Works Festival, the Leah Ryan Boost Award, NY Innovative Theater Award, Seacoast Spotlight Award, and a Maine Arts Commission Fellowship, among others.

-She has received commissions from Portland Stage, the Ludwig Vogelstein Foundation, Washington Shakespeare Company, Phoenix Theatre DC, Shadowcatcher Productions, and The In Series, for whom she created a new translation of Mozart’s The Impresario that was later produced in Trinidad and Tobago.
+She has received commissions from Portland Stage, the Ludwig Vogelstein Foundation, Washington Shakespeare Company, Phoenix Theatre DC, Shadowcatcher Productions, and The In Series, who commissioned and produced a new translation of Mozart’s The Impresario that was later produced in Trinidad and Tobago.
+She has also received generous funding for her plays from Bates College, Middlebury College, and the Brooks Family Foundation.

-Her plays have been produced at Portland Stage, Rep Stage, The Brick, Team Awesome Robot, Greater Boston Stage Company, Washington Shakespeare Company, Washington Stage Guild, Project Y Theatre, Mad Horse Theatre, Theatre L’Acadie, Halcyon Theatre, Dramatic Rep, Theatre at Monmouth, The Players’ Ring, Boston University, Bowdoin College, Hunter College, FRIGID Festival, DC Fringe, Hollywood Fringe, PortFringe, and Drama League’s DirectorFest, among others.
+Her plays have been produced at Portland Stage, Rep Stage, Cap Stage, The Brick, Greater Boston Stage Company, Washington Shakespeare Company, Washington Stage Guild, Project Y Theatre, Mad Horse Theatre, Theatre L’Acadie, Halcyon Theatre, Dramatic Rep, Theatre at Monmouth, Team Awesome Robot, The Players’ Ring, Boston University, Bowdoin College, Hunter College, FRIGID Festival, DC Fringe, Hollywood Fringe, PortFringe, Drama League’s DirectorFest, and DC Dollies and the Rocket Bitch Revue, among others.
+A few films of her short plays are floating around the internet.

-Further, her plays have been read or developed at Kitchen Dog Theatre, Woolly Mammoth Theatre, the Kennedy Center, Echo Theatre, The Road Theatre Company (with Jim Beaver and Lee Meriwether), National Museum of Women in the Arts, Ashland New Plays Festival, Lost Girls Theatre, Lunar Energy Productions, Electric Pear Productions, and Little Festival of the Unexpected at Portland Stage, among others.
+Additionally, her plays have been read or developed at the Kennedy Center, Woolly Mammoth Theatre, Kitchen Dog Theatre, Echo Theatre, The Road Theatre Company (with Jim Beaver and Lee Meriwether), National Museum of Women in the Arts, Ashland New Plays Festival, Lost Girls Theatre, Lunar Energy Productions, and Electric Pear Productions, among others.

 Scholarly articles about her plays have been published in Comedia Performance: A Journal of the Association for Hispanic Classical Theater (Sofonisba) and in Borrowers and Lenders: The Journal of Shakespeare and Appropriation (Lucrece and the Two Janes).